cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   fixed-length digest of size `Nh` bytes.
 - Nh: The output size of the `Hash()` function in bytes.

-A Memory Hard Function (MHF) is a slow and expensive cryptographic hash function with the following API:
+A Key Stretching Function (KSF) is a slow and expensive cryptographic hash function with the following API:

 - Stretch(msg, params): Apply a key stretching function with parameters